me-sajib/taher-the-stack/README.md

 ## How it works

-At first register an account to use this app. then login to use.
+At first register an account to use this app.
+Then sign in to use.

 ### Sign in

-After signing in the app automatically redirect to `/proxy-list` path. the interface looks like this
+After signing in the app its automatically redirect to `/proxy-list` path.

 ![proxy-list page](./assets/proxy-list.png)

 ### Create a proxy list

-Now you have to create a proxy list to store & manage multiple proxies individually. so press the new proxy list button & include your info to create a new proxy list. let's see with `foo` proxy list.
+Now you have to create a proxy list to store & manage multiple proxies individually.
+So press the new proxy list button & include your info to create a new proxy list. let's see with `foo` proxy list.

 ![foo](./assets/foo-proxy-list.png)

+**NOTE**: If you don't provide any username & password it will generate automatically based on your username.

 ### Add proxies

-Now just click on the `foo` proxy list & drop your own proxies. like this
+Now just click on the `foo` proxy list & drop your own proxies.
+Like this

 ![add proxy](./assets/add-proxy.gif)

-Let's include more proxies like this and use these proxies with rotated mode by `foo` username & password. you can edit a specific proxy by clicking edit button as well.
+Let's include more proxies like this and use these proxies with rotated mode by `foo` username & password.
+You can edit a specific proxy by clicking edit button as well.

 ### Rotate proxy